GLOBAL MARKETS-Dollar, shares gain after U.S. jobs data pleases investors

 The unemployment rate ticked one-tenth of a percentage point higher to 7.6 percent, a relatively hopeful sign as it was driven by more workers entering the American labor force.

-Stocks on Wall Street jumped more than 1 percent, following gains in Europe on the news, while the dollar rose against the euro and crude oil rebounded from early losses.
+Stocks on Wall Street climbed about 1 percent, following gains in Europe on the news, while the dollar rose against the euro and crude oil rebounded from early losses.

-Gold fell around 2 percent, its biggest one-day drop in over three weeks.

 "This kind of Goldilocks recovery is what people are looking for," said Rick Meckler, president of hedge fund LibertyView Capital Management LLC in Jersey City, New Jersey.